 Child Support: The Child Support laws are draconian.
 The child support laws are based upon the number of children, then a percentage of the parent’s gross income is used to calculate support.
 17% for one child, 25% for two children and the percentages become higher if the couple has more children.
-The child support is calculated by taking the payor’s gross yearly salary, deducting only (taxes are not deducted) Social Security, Medicare, and if the payor lives in NYC the city tax.
+The child support is calculated by taking the payor’s gross yearly salary, deducting only (taxes are not deducted) Social Security, Medicare, and if the payor lives in NYC or Yonkers the city tax.
 Whatever is left over is the figure calculated for child support.
-For example, were a cop (or anyone) to make $100,000.00.
-We all know that he/she really brings home about $75,000.00 after taxes.
+For example, were a Law Enforcement Officer (or anyone) earning $100,000.00 per year.
+He/she really approximately brings home about $75,000.00 after taxes.
 The law however does not allow for that type of calculation.
-The law takes the $100,000.00, subtracts Social Security (approximately $6,200.00 and medicare approximately $1,450.00 leaving an adjusted gross income [for child support purposes] of approximately $92,350.00.
-If there were one child the support would be 17% thereof or approximately $15,699.00.
+The law takes the $100,000.00, subtracts Social Security (approximately $6,200.00 and medicare approximately $1,450.00 leaving an adjusted gross income [for child support purposes] of approximately $92,350.00 If there were one child the support would be 17% thereof or approximately $15,699.00.
 That divided by 26 the weekly pay of cops is approximately $604.00 per check.
 For one child!
 The amount grows significantly higher with more children.

 The Court will also look to see if your spouse is entitled to maintenance payments.
-Thus, if you are a working cop and have a spouse who does not work, that spouse will receive between maintenance and child support, over 50% of your take home check.
+Thus, if you are a working Law Enforcement Officer and have a spouse who does not work, that spouse will receive between maintenance in addition to child support if your spouse receives custody of the children, over 50% of your take home check.
 There are many factors relating to maintenance.
 Please call if you have any questions regarding maintenance or any other issue relating to divorce.

-Equitable distribution: As unfair as child support and maintenance may be, the law on Equitable Distribution can completely destroy a cop’s hope for a better life.
-We all worked hard for 20 years to obtain our pension, variable supplement, and perhaps a deferred compensation plan.
-This was to provide for our families and our future when we retired.
-Sadly the Courts and legislature have ruled that notwithstanding cops risk their lives every day, their very jobs at almost every decision they are required to make.
+Equitable distribution: As unfair as child support and maintenance may be, the law on Equitable Distribution can completely destroy a hope for a better life.
+For example most NYPD Officers have worked hard for 20 years to obtain their pension, variable supplement, and perhaps a deferred compensation plan.
+This was to provide for their families and future when they retire.
+Sadly the Courts and legislature have ruled that notwithstanding Cops risk their lives every day, and each decision is second guessed, in the event of a divorce, they may well lose half their pension.
 It has been decided that all of a cop’s retirement benefits must be divided with their spouse REGARDLESS OF WHAT THE SPOUSE DID OR NOT DO TO HELP THE FAMILY.
-For example if a cop is married to his spouse for the entire 20 years of his service, the spouse would be entitled to ONE-HALF of the cop’s pension, variable supplement, and deferred compensation.
-That the cop has been saving and sweating for 20 years does not matter.
+For example if an NYPD Officer is married to his/her spouse for the entire 20 years of service, the spouse would be entitled to ONE-HALF of the Cop’s pension, variable supplement, and deferred compensation.
+That the Cop has been saving and sweating for 20 years does not matter.

-There is a formula which the courts are mandated to follow in dividing up an officer’s pension regardless of the time married, or the time on the job.
+There is a formula which the courts are mandated to follow in dividing up an officer’s (or anyone’s retirement benefits) pension regardless of the time married, or the time on the job.
 It is called the Majauskas formula.
 It is computed by the time on the Job with the time of the marriage.
 Unless the parties opt out, this is the way your pension will be divided.
 Thus, you can lose ONE-HALF of your Pension, Deferred Compensation, Union Annuity, and Deferred Compensation.
-After you have done all the work, spend the sleepless nights, risked your life, worried about the ridiculous and conflicting order from down town, and ever changing rules and regulations of the Patrol Guide.
+After you have done all the work, spend the sleepless nights, risked your life, worried about the ridiculous and conflicting orders from downtown or other supervisors, and ever changing rules and regulations of the Patrol Guide.